Greenhouse gas emissions projections

 While the Energy, Emissions and Economy Model for Canada is a sophisticated analytical tool, no model can fully capture the complicated interactions between policy measures, markets, firms and consumers.

-The Energy, Emissions and Economy Model for Canada has a broad model boundary that captures the complex interactions that occur between producers, consumers and the environment across all energy sectors in the Canadian context.
+The Energy, Emissions and Economy Model for Canada has a broad model boundary that captures the complex interactions that occur between producers, consumers, and the environment across all energy sectors in the Canadian context.
 In addition, the Energy, Emissions and Economy Model for Canada has an explicit causal structure that can be used to understand the origins of the patterns of behavior observed and also captures capital stock dynamics.
 Combined with the fact that it is calibrated to the Canadian experience, these provide considerable flexibility for the modelling of energy and environmental policies.

 Unlike computable general equilibrium models, the Energy, Emissions and Economy Model for Canada does not fully equilibrate government budgets and the markets for employment and investment.
-That is, the modeling results reflect rigidities such as unemployment and government surpluses and deficits.
+That is, the modelling results reflect rigidities such as unemployment and government surpluses and deficits.
 The model, as used by Environment and Climate Change Canada, also does not generate changes in nominal interest rates and exchange rates, as would occur under a monetary policy response to a major economic event.
 Consequently, the model is not designed to undertake welfare analysis.

 Finally, the model lacks endogenous technological change for the industrial and transportation sectors.
 As a result, the Energy, Emissions and Economy Model for Canada is not well-suited to modelling disruptive technological changes.